fanout/js-grip/README.md

 `key` and `verify_key` may also be provided as `string` or `Uint8Array` that encodes keys in PEM or JWK formats.
 See [More on Keys](#more-on-keys).

-> NOTE: If your backend is running on Fastly Compute, as of this writing (@fastly/js-compute@3.8.3),
+> NOTE: If your origin application is running on Fastly Compute,
 > Fastly Compute does not support PEM-formatted keys.

 > NOTE: For backwards-compatibility reasons, if JWT authorization is used with a symmetric secret (`control_iss` and